Eifel42/eifel42/README.md

 # Hi there 👋 Thanks for stopping by!

 ##  🔭  About Me
-- I'm a Software Architect and Software Engineer with a passion for blockchain, machine learning, databases and software quality.
+- I'm a Software Architect and Software Engineer with a passion for blockchain, machine learning, databases, and software quality.

 ### 🌱 Fields

 - Actually, I'm working in many fields.
 Software Architecture is, for me, an additional qualification.
-In my view, practical work is essential.
-If a software architect loses the feeling for programming and DevOps topics, the architect couldn't develop modern software systems in the long run.
-Modern software systems could not design from the Ivory Tower.
+Practical work is essential.
+If a software architect loses the desire to learn programming and DevOps topics, the architect can't develop modern software systems in the long run.
+Modern software systems could not be designed from the Ivory Tower.

 - My main topics are the planning of software systems, blockchain, and machine learning.
-Database and Cloud systems are also essential skills to plan and run modern software architectures.
+Database and Cloud systems are essential skills for planning and running modern software architectures.

 ### 👨‍🎓 Education